 - Keep the yard clean: Remove unintended food sources.
 The bees, wasps, and ants will be attracted to the area iif they find uncovered trash with sweet leftovers like soda cans.

-on a ladder directly under the feeder.
-After the bees were attracted, we moved it farther and farther away incrementally.
+Placed on a ladder under the feeder and moved farther away incrementally.